Do not read my works if you are offended by descriptions of sexuality and violence.

 It was sheer luck that I received the news at all.
 But so late!
 Why did I have to hear of it so late?

 Catherine was going to burn on Sunday morning.
-She would burn in Earstham, and to Earstham it was a distance of 40 miles, the last 10 miles across the mountain.
+She would burn in Earstham, and to Earstham it was a good 30 miles, the last 10 miles of them across the mountain.
 And now it was Saturday evening.

 So late!
 Too late!